 Ketogenic “Keto” Diet

-A keto diet was first used to treat seizures.
+The ketogenic diet (or keto) was initially developed to treat seizures.

 Low FODMAP Diet